MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Empirical Evaluation

 { }

-As summarized in \Cref{tab:weakness-ops}, the five specification weaknesses unveiled during our manual analysis resulted from mutants generated by nine of the existing and five of the newly proposed operators. \emph{EVR}, \emph{VER} (new), and \emph{BOR} were the ones that generated the largest number of weakness-revealing mutants.
-These do not correspond to the operators that, out of the 32, generate the highest percentages of survivors; only around 25\%.
+As summarized in \Cref{tab:weakness-ops}, the five specification weaknesses unveiled during our manual analysis resulted from mutants generated by 10 of the existing and five of the newly proposed operators. \emph{EVR}, \emph{VER} (new), and \emph{ROR} were the ones that generated the largest number of weakness-revealing mutants.
+These do not correspond to the operators that, out of the 40, generate the highest percentages of survivors; only around 20-30\%.
 Instead, they generate more mutants overall, which suggests a correlation between a high mutant count and a greater likelihood of discovering weaknesses.

-Regarding the relative effectiveness between the previously proposed and the novel mutation operators, the Wilcoxon test reports that programs' specifications are statistically significantly (\emph{p}-value $< 2.2 \times 10^{-16}$) more effective at killing mutants generated by the former than by the latter.
+Regarding the relative effectiveness between the previously proposed and the novel mutation operators, the Wilcoxon test (with a confidence level of 99\%) reports that programs' specifications are statistically significantly (\emph{p}-value $= 1.749 \times 10^{11}$) more effective at killing mutants generated by the former than by the latter.
 These results further motivate one of our contributions, highlighting the need for mutation operators tailored for Dafny to more effectively evaluate Dafny specifications.

-\subsubsection{Answer to \textbf{RQ4}}
+\subsubsection{\textbf{Answer to RQ4}}

-\Cref{fig:overall-runtime} shows the distribution of the runtime of the mutation testing process of each program. \textbf{The average total runtime is 18 minutes, with half of the experiments falling between two and 13 minutes.} These runtimes may be acceptable for the analysis of individual files, but can raise scalability concerns for multi-file projects.
+\Cref{fig:overall-runtime} shows the distribution of the runtime of the mutation testing process of each program. \textbf{The average total runtime is 22 minutes, with half of the experiments falling between two and 13 minutes.} These runtimes may be acceptable for the analysis of individual files, but can raise scalability concerns for multi-file projects.
 However, these issues can be mitigated through parallelization, as done in our experimental procedure.

 The two phases of the mutation testing pipeline\,---\,generation and analysis\,---\,present similar average runtimes.
 Therefore, we conclude that the total runtime is approximately divided between mutant generation and verification.